kestra-io/docs/content/docs/11.migration-guide/plugin-discovery-mechanism.md

 Thanks to this new implementation, we reduced the number of dependencies required for developing custom plugins, and these plugins now load twice as fast as before.

 Finally, this change is part of a wider effort to improve the developer experience around plugins, and to reduce Micronaut's exposure outside the Kestra core.

 Unfortunately, we've had to introduce some minor breaking-changes to the way custom plugins should be built.

-Here are the changes required to migrate to Kestra 0.17.0.
+Below are the changes required to migrate to Kestra 0.17.0.

 ## Micronaut Dependencies